howtographql/howtographql/content/backend/graphql-js/6-authentication.md

 </Instruction>

-Your database structure should now be updated to reflect the changes to your datamodel.
+Your database structure should now be updated to reflect the changes to your data model.

-Finally, we need to re-generate PrismaClient:
+Finally, you need to re-generate PrismaClient.

 <Instruction>